-Rayne Nelms is a Special Counsel in the Planning, Environment & Climate Change team.
+Rayne Nelms is a Partner in the Planning, Environment & Climate Change team.
 He has practised in the area of town planning and environmental law since 2000 and advises on all aspects of property development, land use, and environmental matters.

 Rayne provides town planning and environmental legal services to developers, Councils and objectors and has experience in major residential, retail, commercial, industrial, and agricultural projects.